stefanprodan/dockprom/README.md

 ## Setup alerting

 The AlertManager service is responsible for handling alerts sent by Prometheus server.
-AlertManager can send notifications via email, PagerDuty, Slack, HipChat or any other system that exposes a webhook interface.
+AlertManager can send notifications via email, Pushover, Slack, HipChat or any other system that exposes a webhook interface.
+A compleat list of integrations can be found [here](https://prometheus.io/docs/alerting/configuration).

 You can view and silence notifications by accessing `http://<host-ip>:9093`.